avoidwork/canada-weather/README.md

 ## Arguments
 #### city / c (`Ottawa`)
-Environment Canada city ID, defaults to `Ottawa`.
+Name of a Canadian city, defaults to `Ottawa`.

 #### directory / d (`./data`)
 Directory to write data to.